Pubs and contractors hit by Hunt's tax u-turns – Daily Business

 Some are concerned that by ditching almost the entire Kwarteng-Truss package Mr Hunt is throwing out the baby with the bath water and that he should have retained more of the positive measures designed to help businesses get through the winter and beyond.

-Mr Hunt will go-ahead with scrapping the national insurance increase as well as the cuts to Stamp Duty Land Tax (in England).
+On the plus side, Mr Hunt will go-ahead with scrapping the national insurance increase and will cut Stamp Duty Land Tax (in England).
 The £1 million annual investment allowance, the Seed Enterprise Investment Scheme and the company share options plan will also continue.

 But a number of other “popular” tax changes Mr Kwarteng had proposed have now been ditched.
-Publicans, distillers and brewers fear Mr Hunt’s decision to go ahead with raising alcohol duties will add to other cost of living increases and put more pubs and hospitality firms out of business.
+As well as pressing ahead with a rise in corporation tax from 19% to 25%, Mr Hunt will go ahead with raising alcohol duties that will add to other cost of living increases and potentially put more pubs and hospitality firms out of business.

 The decision to reinstate the reforms to the unpopular IR35 off-payroll rules on contractors is a particularly unwelcome reversal as the rules are regarded as unfair and too complicated.